Big-Life-Lab/PHES-ODM/metadata.md

 -   **type**: Type of instrument used to perform the measurement.

     -   `online`: An online sensor
     -   `lab`: Offline laboratory analysis
     -   `handheld`: A handheld measurement analyzer.
     -   `atlineAnalyzer`: An atline analyzer with sampler.
     -   `other:` An other type of measurement instrument.
 Add description to instrumentTypeOther.

 -   **typeOther**: Description of the instrument in case it is not listed in instrumentType.

-## Polygon
+## Polygon {#polygon}

 A simple polygon that encloses an area on the surface of the earth, normally these polygons will either be of a sewer catchment area or of a health region or other reporting area.